rjraya/rjraya.github.io/_posts/2020-10-29-scala-nonsense.markdown

 ---
 layout: post
-title:  "Scala non-sense"
+title:  "Scala"
 date:   2020-10-05 16:39:24 +0200
 categories: scala
 ---

-Here I collect some Scala nonsense.
-For a list of things that will make you a master of such non-sense see the [Scala levels][levels].
+Here I collect some Scala.
+For a list of things that will make you a master of it see the [Scala levels][levels].

 # [Case classes][case-classes]